andregalastri/tutorials/Ubuntu Server/More/Installing Gitea (Self-Hosted Github-like app).md

 <br>

 ## INSTALLING
 1. We will use the binary as a service in Linux.
 First, we need to add a new user and a group called `gitea`.
+The current user will be part of this group as well

    ```bash
    sudo adduser \